drieda/QuizletMicromatchSolver/README.md

 If you want to TEST the script please use ONLY the link I gave you above.

-Note: the script can't solve games where you need to pair text with image.
+Note: the script can't solve games where you need to pair text with images.